 Located at the galley, the 360 stove is a glass dual element cooktop which operates by AC current only.
 Therefore the generator must be operating or the dockside power must be connected with load group 1 energized prior to use.
-Your stove is equipped with an integrated shutoff switch that is activated when the stove lid is in the "closed" position.
 Please review the factory provided information in your owner's packet for instructions on safe and proper use of this unit.